gtk-rs/gir/README.md

 The `*.toml` is what is used to pass various settings and options to gir for use when generating the bindings - you will likely need to write one to suit your needs, for an example you can take a look to [gtk-rs/sys/gir-gtk.toml](https://github.com/gtk-rs/sys/blob/master/conf/gir-gtk.toml).

+Keep it in mind that since `gir` is still under development, it generates warnings when running.
+As long as it's not errors, it's fine.
+However, if something you asked to be generated wasn't, you should definitely take a look to the warnings to see what failed.

 ## `gir` Modes

 There are two main modes of generation for `gir`; *FFI* and *API*.

+There is also a third one used for documentation generation: *doc*.

 The *FFI* mode is what creates the low-level FFI bindings from the supplied `*.gir` file - these are essentially direct calls in to the related C library and are typically unsafe.
 The resulting crate is typically appended with `-sys`.